Comuniqa : Exploring Large Language Models for improving speaking skills: Methodology

 \subsubsection{Participant Recruitment}

-The recruitment process for this study aimed to assemble a representative and diverse cohort from a targeted population that comprised students with an interest in improving their speaking skills.
-To ensure a diverse participant pool, we shared a Google form with all the students via the university email lists.
-The survey (Appendix \ref{sec:appendix_questions}) captured essential information, encompassing demographic details, academic standing, native or primary language, the main reason for seeking improvement in speaking skills, and a self-evaluation of current English-speaking proficiency on a Likert scale from 1 to 5.
-Out of the 160 responses we received, we selected 36 participants with an average age of 19.4 ($\sigma$ = 1.9), ensuring a representative mix (28 male and 8 female participants) that included diverse backgrounds with a total of 8 non-English native languages and linguistic proficiencies (based on self reported data).
-Additionally, four users were reserved for a pilot study to assess the course and direction of the research.
+The recruitment process for our study aimed to assemble a representative and diverse cohort from a targeted population that comprised students with an interest in improving their speaking skills.
+To ensure a diverse participant pool, we shared a Google form with all the students via the university emailing lists.
+The survey (Appendix \ref{sec:appendix_questions}) captured essential information, encompassing demographic details, academic standing, native or primary language, the main reason for seeking improvement in speaking skills, and a self-evaluation of current English-speaking proficiency on a Likert scale from 1 (Beginner) to 5 (Expert).
+The survey format included five multiple-choice questions and one open-ended question.

+Out of the 160 responses we received, we selected 36 participants with an average age of 19.4 ($\sigma$ = 1.9).
+While selecting, we made sure to incorporate gender diversity (28 male and 8 female participants), linguistic diversity (8 non-English native languages) and diversity in linguistic proficiency (self-reported).
+Demographic information about each participant is mentioned in Appendix \ref{sec:appendix_demographics} (Table \ref{table:participant_demographics}).
+We also selected 4 additional participants for a pilot study prior to the main study.
+Each participant was remunerated within a range of Rs.
+200 to Rs.
+400. This remuneration aimed to recognize the time and effort invested by participants, aligning with ethical considerations and fostering a sense of appreciation for their invaluable contributions to the research study.